mghucs/SalesCall/README.md

 as though the user were buying something or any other queries related to sales

 # Setup Instructions
+Create a .env file with the following variables

+OPENAI_API_KEY - Open AI API Key

+ATLAS_URI - The MongoDB URI for Atlas

+DB_NAME - Database name in MongoDB

+COLLECTION - Collection name for the DB

 ```pip install -r requirements.txt```

 # Usage Guide